Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Introduction

 Our paper makes the following contributions:

-\begin{itemize} \item \textbf{Critical properties of quantum programs:} Through a comprehensive survey of six open-source practical quantum libraries, we identify and discuss the critical properties of multi-subroutine quantum programs that significantly impact testing tasks.
+\begin{itemize} \item \textbf{Critical properties of quantum programs:} Through a comprehensive survey of six open-source practical quantum libraries, we identify and discuss the critical properties of multi-subroutine quantum programs that significantly affect testing tasks.

-\item \textbf{Testing processes:} Based on the identified properties of quantum programs, we present a systematic testing process that encompasses both unit testing and integration testing.
-Our process considers the differences between classical and quantum programs and provides guidelines for testing multi-subroutine quantum programs.
+\item \textbf{Whole testing process perspective:} We are the first to consider testing tasks from a whole testing process perspective, spanning from unit testing to integration testing.
+We account for the distinctions between classical and quantum programs and provide guidance for testing multi-subroutine quantum programs.

-\item \textbf{Testing principles and criteria:} In order to address the specific requirements of testing multi-subroutine quantum programs, we propose six novel principles and three novel testing criteria.
+\item \textbf{Testing principles and criteria:} We propose seven novel principles and three novel testing criteria to address the specific requirements of testing multi-subroutine quantum programs.
 These principles and criteria serve as guidelines for designing effective tests and evaluating the quality of the testing process.

 \item \textbf{Testing methods:} Building upon the testing processes, principles, and criteria, we develop concrete methods for implementing the testing practice.
 We provide practical techniques and approaches that can be employed to test multi-subroutine quantum programs effectively.